7 THINGS

 I wasn’t going to write this week, so forgive a rush job…

-Standing inside Vienna’s Secession building in early September, I looked at the names in gold relief: Rudolf von Alt, Theodor Hörmann, Karl Wittgenstein.
-Two minor Austrian artists providing political cover and then that last name – the philosopher Ludwig’s father, a Jewish convert to Protestantism, and Austria-Hungary’s second richest man.
-A steel magnate who had funded a temple to artistic freedom with a fortune forged from crushing workers and stealing companies.
+Standing inside Vienna’s Secession building this weekend, I looked at the founders’ names in metal relief: Rudolf von Alt, Theodor Hörmann, Karl Wittgenstein.
+Two minor Austrian artists providing political cover, and then that last familiar name, Wittgenstein.
+The philosopher Ludwig’s father – a Jewish convert to Protestantism and Austria-Hungary’s second richest man.
+A steel magnate who had funded a shrine to artistic freedom with a fortune forged from crushing workers and stealing companies.

-He once forced a Jewish negotiating partner – another tycoon who owned a Ringstrasse palace bought with 750,000 guilders cash – to take him to dinner at the Hotel Sacher, where neither would be welcome.
+He once forced a Jewish business partner – another tycoon who bought his Ringstrasse palace with 750,000 guilders in cash – to conduct a negotiation over lunch at the Hotel Sacher, where neither would be welcome.
 Then he bought the man’s company using its own money.

-Wittgenstein had expelled striking families from company housing in winter, their children dragged from beds.
+Wittgenstein had expelled striking families from company housing in winter, dragging their children from their beds.
 The Arbeiter-Zeitung called him an exploiter who extracted “the marrow of his workers.”

-The answer came when I discovered what else was happening in April 1897, as the Secession’s doors opened.
+The answer came when I discovered what else was happening when the Secession opened its doors at the beginning of April 1897.

 Keep reading with a 7-day free trial